Marker Logo

 Topics.
 This historical marker is listed in this topic list: Industry & Commerce.
 A significant historical year for this entry is 1903.

 Location.
 32° 47.327′ N, 97° 20.648′ W. Marker is in Fort Worth, Texas, in Tarrant County.
-Marker is at the intersection of Packers Avenue and Niles City Boulevard, on the left when traveling north on Packers Avenue.
+It is at the intersection of Packers Avenue and Niles City Boulevard, on the left when traveling north on Packers Avenue.
 Touch for map.
 Marker is at or near this postal address: 2446 Packers Ave, Fort Worth TX 76164, United States of America.
 Touch for directions.

 The marker pillar is just to the right of the stairs.

-Photographed By Denise Boose, May 22, 2010
+Photographed by Denise Boose, May 22, 2010

 4. Swift & Company Building

-Photographed By Denise Boose, May 22, 2010
+Photographed by Denise Boose, May 22, 2010

 5. Swift & Company Building